datahackare/warz0ne/_posts/2020-10-03-Blackfield.md

 ![](Pictures/Blackfield/lsass1.png)

 There is much information, but I only found the hash for the account svc_backup useful.
-With an NT hash there is a possibility to crack it or to it as pass-the-hash.After alot of testing with different things I found out that svc_backup is a member of the Remote Management Group (found this out using bloodhound)
+With an NT hash there is a possibility to crack it or to it as pass-the-hash.
+After alot of testing with different things I found out that svc_backup is a member of the Remote Management Group (found this out using bloodhound)

 ## [](#header-2)Exploitation